Union of German Academies of Sciences and Humanities

-The Union of German Academies of Sciences and Humanities (German: Union der deutschen Akademien der Wissenschaften or in short: Akademienunion) is an umbrella organization for eight German academies of sciences and humanities.
+The Union of German Academies of Sciences and Humanities (German: Union der deutschen Akademien der Wissenschaften or simply Akademienunion) is an umbrella organization for eight German academies of sciences and humanities.
 The Union brings together over 2,000 scientists from various disciplines, facilitating scientific exchange and collaboration among its member academies.
 It coordinates large-scale research projects and supports early-career researchers.